LeoArtaza/2k5_to_2k8/README.md

 # 2k5_to_2k8

-This script takes rosters exported from videogame ESPN NFL 2K5 and turns them into a format that can be imported into All-Pro Football 2k8 using @KingJavo 's APF editor.
+This script takes rosters exported from videogame ESPN NFL 2K5 and turns them into a format that can be imported into All-Pro Football 2k8 using [King Javo's](https://github.com/KingJavo) APF editor.